legends2k/spirit-of-cpp/content.md

 .right-column[
 Why go through …

-- multiple data types
+- crude data types
 - raw _pointers_, contorted _references_
 - manual memory management

 .pull-left[
-… when you can _just be cool_ – use Python instead
+… when you can _just be cool_ and use Python instead
 ]

 .pull-right[